Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: CHARM-100 dataset

 \subsection{Ground truth label distributions}

-Ground truth labels were distributed broadly across options for each criterion.
-Near-uniform distributions (high normalized entropy) ensure that majority-class baseline accuracy is low, making the benchmark a meaningful test of discriminative ability.
+Reference labels are broadly distributed for the four ordinal criteria, whose majority-class baselines are 27--36\% and normalized entropies are 0.93--0.98.
+Response length and factual accuracy are intentionally more skewed, with majority baselines of 66\% and 72\%, respectively.
+CHARM-100 therefore spans relatively balanced and imbalanced criteria rather than being uniformly balanced across all six.

 The satisfaction and helpfulness criteria have the most uniform distributions (normalized entropy 0.98).
 Naturalness is the most skewed ordinal criterion (0.93): even synthetically authored responses tend to sound at least somewhat natural, making ``Robotic/unnatural'' the hardest label to construct convincingly.
-Response length has the lowest entropy (0.79), driven by the dominance of ``Just right'' at 66\%, an intentional reflection of realistic base rates, since most chatbot responses are roughly appropriate in length.
-The factual accuracy binary split (72/28) reflects a realistic proportion where most responses are correct.
+Response length has the lowest entropy (0.79), driven by the intentional 66\% prevalence of ``Just right.''
+The factual-accuracy split is 72/28; these designed prevalences characterize CHARM-100 and are not estimates of deployment base rates.